jsinger67/parol/book/src/ParolVersion2.md

 for the advantage of fast parsing you had to sacrifice a lot of costs for building this efficient scanner.

-This doesn't mean that `regex-automata` is in any way bad, on the contrary, it is a very versatile and valuable crate for a multitude of uses cases.
+This doesn't mean that `regex-automata` is in any way poor, on the contrary, it is a very versatile and valuable crate for a multitude of uses cases.
 It only means that the use in a lexical scanner, where you don't need the majority of features like named and unnamed capture groups is not the optimal decision.